npat-efault/picocom/picocom.1.md

 :   Exit the program.
 If the **--noreset** option is *not* given, then
-    the serial port is reset to its original settings before exiting, and the modem control lines (typically DTR and RTS) are cleared (lowered) signaling a modem hangup; if **--noreset** is given, then the serial port settings are not reset, and the modem control lines remain unaffected.
+    the serial port is reset to its original settings before exiting, and the modem control lines (typically DTR and RTS) are cleared (lowered) signaling a modem hangup.
+If **--noreset** is given (and **--hangup** is not), then the serial port settings are not reset, and the modem control lines remain unaffected.
+If both **--noreset** and **--hangup** are given, then the serial port settings are not reset, but the modem-control lines *are* cleared.

 **C-q**

-:   Quit the program *without* resetting the serial port, exactly as
+:   Quit the program *without* resetting the serial port to its
-    if the **--noreset** option was given.
+    original settings.
+Terminating with the Quit command, picocom behaves *exactly* as if the **--noreset** option was given.
+The serial port is *not* reset to its original settings, and the modem control lines remain unaffected or are cleared, subject to the **--hangup** option.

 **C-p**